biojava/biojava.github.io/_wikis/BioJava:Tutorial:Changeability_examples.md

         rolls.addChangeListener(ChangeListener.ALWAYS_VETO, Alphabet.SYMBOLS);

-This is an example of using ALWAYS\_VETO to prevent things from changing.
-Here we lock the SYMBOLS property of rolls so that no more symbol instances can be added or removed from the alphabet.
-This ensures data-integrity and makes it harder to write syntaciticaly correct buggs.
+This is an example of using `ALWAYS_VETO` to prevent things from changing.
+Here we lock the `SYMBOLS` property of rolls so that no more symbol instances can be added or removed from the alphabet.
+This ensures data-integrity and makes it harder to write syntacticaly correct bugs.

 We must now make the red/black alphabet.